Beneath towering aqueducts and grand Roman structures, there thrived a force that was the true embodiment of the empire's might: the Roman soldier.

 This discipline, however, came at a price, enforced through a strict code of conduct and a series of harsh punishments for those who dared to transgress.

-The Roman legions were not just a fighting force; they were a meticulously organized institution where order, hierarchy, and adherence to rules were paramount.
+The Roman legions were not merely a fighting force but a meticulously organized institution in which order, hierarchy, and strict discipline governed every aspect of life.

-This rigorous discipline ensured the smooth functioning of the legions, especially in the heat of battle, where a single misstep could spell disaster.
+This rigorous discipline ensured the smooth functioning of the legions.

 Minor infractions, such as negligence in maintaining equipment or tardiness for duty, often resulted in fines or a reduction in rations.